STAT545-UBC-hw-2018-19/hw09-emreerhan/README.md

 There are many applications of n-grams, however I am much more familiar with n-grams in the field of computational biology, where they're called k-mers.
 There are many useful things that can be learned from the set of n-grams from a text or a biological sequence.
 If you're interested, I encourage you to follow the link to the Wikipedia article above.

 Abundance histograms of n-grams is often useful for downstream analysis of a text.
-An abundance histogram describes the frequency of n-grams that occur n times.
+An abundance histogram describes the frequency of abundances of n-grams.

 ### A short example